 Based on the photos I’ve seen, Klimt’s famous Beethovenfries wall painting dominates the backdrop to the opera’s second act, accentuating the Vienna connection.
 (Hausner also contributed artwork to Heller’s 2020 CD, Spätes Leuchten.)

-The Albertina describes this creative process as staging, something Hausner has herself described as creating scenery and lighting like “a low-budget film set.”
-In an interview around the True Lies exhibition, she highlighted the importance of the inner process:
+The Albertina describes this creative process as staging, something Hausner has herself explained as creating scenery and lighting like “a low-budget film set.”
+In an interview around the True Lies exhibition, she highlighted the importance of the inner process here:

 It functions by means of moving forwards and backwards, through contradiction and questioning.

-Hausner has played a pivotal role in supporting the much-needed work of Women Without Borders, where she sits on the board.
-The NGO “focuses on Female Leadership, Capacity Building, Gender Based Violence, Intercultural Dialogue, and Preventing Violent Extremism”.
-Women tend to dominate the people portrayed in Hausner’s paintings, also assuming roles that might typically be played by a male protagonist.
+Women tend to dominate the people featured in Hausner’s paintings, also assuming roles that might typically be played by a male protagonist.